Event Information Pack

 Note on U12 Entries via Sport80:

-The Sport80 entry system, managed by British Weight Lifting, has not yet been updated for these trial regulations.
+The Sport80 entry system, managed by British Weight Lifting, has not yet been updated for these regulations.
 U12 lifters should select any bodyweight category when entering online - this will be disregarded once entries close.

 Accreditation